opendaylight/integration-packaging/docs/rpms.rst

 When running in production (releng silo), artifacts are hosted on Nexus.
 There are RPM repos for each active branch (`oxygen-devel`_).
-New builds are automatically added to the approprate devel for their branch.
+New builds are automatically added to the appropriate devel for their branch.

 When running in the sandbox, artifacts are thrown away by default.
-To keep an artifact for further testing, add a path regex that matches them to the Archive Artifacts param of the job (`ARCHIVE_ARTIFACTS=/home/jenkins/rpmbuild/RPMS/ noarch/opendaylight*.rpm`).
+To keep an artifact for further testing, add a path regex that matches it to the Archive Artifacts param of the job (`ARCHIVE_ARTIFACTS=/home/jenkins/rpmbuild/RPMS/ noarch/opendaylight*.rpm`).
 The files matched will be stored in OpenDaylight's log archive along with the other job logs.